 Any respondent invited after July 2013 has been paid \$15 for each monthly survey completed.
-We settled on this amount after testing whether the amount paid for each completed survey impacts the response rate.
+We settled on this amount after testing whether the amount paid for each completed survey affected the response rate.
 Specifically, we had three groups of respondents between December 2012 and July 2013.
-During their 12-month tenure, each group was randomly assigned to be paid \$10, \$15 or \$20 for each survey completed.
-The response rate in the first month was 61%, 66% and 56% in the \$10, \$15 and \$20 group, respectively.
-Further, 28%, 37% and 32% of the respondents in the \$10, \$15 and \$20 group (respectively) completed all 12 surveys.
-Thus, we concluded that a payment of \$15 per survey was the most cost-effective.
+During their twelve-month tenure, each group was randomly assigned to be paid \$10, \$15, or \$20 for each survey completed.
+The response rate in the first month was 61 percent, 66 percent, and 56 percent in the \$10, \$15, and \$20 group, respectively.
+Further, 28 percent, 37 percent, and 32 percent of the respondents in the \$10, \$15, and \$20 group (respectively) completed all twelve surveys.15 Thus, we concluded that a payment of \$15 per survey was the most cost-effective.

-Respondents can be removed from the panel if they fail to respond to the monthly surveys they are invited to fill out.
+Respondents can be removed from the panel if they fail to respond to the monthly survey invitations.
 This is the case in particular for respondents who do not complete the first survey they are invited to fill out.
-Otherwise, if a respondent does not complete the monthly survey in three consecutive months, then the respondent is dropped from the panel and no longer invited to fill out any additional surveys.
-Twelve months after their first survey completion, every respondent is rotated out of the panel.
+Otherwise, if a respondent does not complete the monthly survey in three consecutive months, the respondent is dropped from the panel and no longer invited to fill out any additional surveys.
+Twelve months after completion of their first survey, every respondent is rotated out of the panel.

 We now turn to the issue of survey participation.
-Most of the non-response occurs in the first month.
-Out of the 3,582 household heads we invited to participate in the survey in 2014, 1,647 (or 46%) failed to complete the first survey and were therefore not re-invited.
-Once in the panel, however, attrition drops rapidly.
-Indeed, we can see in Figure 2, that while 26% of first time respondents fail to complete a second survey, the response rate after the second month is essentially flat.
-In particular, observe in Figure 2 that 58% of the respondents who entered the panel in 2014 completed all 12 surveys
+Most of the nonresponse occurs in the first month.
+Out of the 3,582 household heads we invited to participate in the survey in 2014, 1,647 (or 46 percent) failed to complete the first survey and were therefore not invited again.
+Once a respondent is in the panel, however, attrition drops rapidly.
+Indeed, we can see in Chart 2 that while 26 percent of first-time respondents failed to complete a second survey, the response rate after the second month is essentially flat.
+In particular, observe in Chart 2 that 58 percent of the respondents who entered the panel in 2014 completed all twelve surveys.

-13 Prior to February 2016, the allocation procedure for non-skippers was also applied to skippers.
-As a result, skippers were found predominantly in batch 1 (because skippers completed their last survey more than 30 days ago).
-Because skippers may have specific unobserved characteristics, we were concerned that the response rate and the survey responses from batch 1 would be different from those of batch 2 and 3.
+14 Prior to February 2016, the allocation procedure for nonskippers was also applied to skippers.
+As a result, skippers were found predominantly in batch 1 (because skippers had completed their last survey more than thirty days earlier).
+Because skippers may have specific unobserved characteristics, we were concerned that the response rate and the survey responses from batch 1 would be different from those of batches 2 and 3.
 Thus, we decided to allocate skippers randomly across the three batches.

-14 The lower response rate for the \$20 group may be due to the fact that these respondents were pulled from an older CCS sample.
+15 The lower response rate for the \$20 group may stem from the fact that these respondents were pulled from an older CCS sample.